-Ask About Ireland is an initiative of public libraries together with local museums and archives in the digitization and online publication of the original, the unusual and the unique material from their local studies collections to create a national internet resource for culture.
-It also includes a digital library of books on Irish history and provides access to Griffith’s Valuation online.
-South Dublin Libraries have contributed material to the website, on a wide range of subjects, from the flight of the Bremen, to the flora and fauna of our parks.
-Go to South Dublin Libraries content on Ask About Ireland
+An initiative of public libraries, together with local museums and archives, in the digitization and online publication of original, unusual and unique material from their local studies collections.
+A national internet resource for culture, it also includes a digital library of books on Irish history and provides access to Griffith’s Valuation online.
+South Dublin Libraries have contributed material on a wide range of subjects, from the flight of the Bremen, to the flora and fauna of our parks.

-The Irish Newspaper Archive is the world's largest online database of Irish Newspapers, Search, retrieve and view Ireland's past exactly as it was originally published.
-This resource can only be accessed on computers in County Library, Tallaght only.
+The world's largest online database of Irish Newspapers.
+Search, retrieve and view Ireland's past exactly as it was originally published.
+This resource can only be accessed oncomputers in County Library, Tallaght.